Microsoft/azure-docs.pt-pt/articles/site-recovery/azure-to-azure-troubleshoot-errors.md

 1. Tente a proteção.

-## <a name="enable-protection-failed-because-the-device-mentioned-in-the-grub-configuration-doesnt-exist-error-code-151124"></a>A proteção ativa falhou porque o dispositivo mencionado na configuração GRUB não existe (código de erro 151124)
+## <a name="protection-failed-because-grub-device-doesnt-exist-error-code-151124"></a>A proteção falhou porque o dispositivo GRUB não existe (código de erro 151124)

 ### <a name="possible-cause"></a>Causa possível